MCP HubMCP Hub

 MCP Reporter

-A utility for generating reports about MCP server capabilities, aiding developers in understanding functionalities across the MCP server ecosystem.
+A utility for generating comprehensive reports about MCP server capabilities, aiding developer understanding, documentation, and tool integration.

 Features: